RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

                   | StartScreen String
 ```

-The StartScreen constructor of the GameState is to show a message when the game is not running (in the beginning, when the player won or lost).
+The StartScreen constructor of the GameState is to show a message when the game is not running (in the beginning and when the player won or lost).
 We gave the ball the ballSpeed property (which is not necessary for viewing the game state) because it will be needed outside the balls own wires later.
 You will see.
 The Double parameter for a Dying block is the fade level (going from 1.0 to 0.0 as the block is removed).
 A Block now also as a BlockType.
 A PowerBlock is a block that gives the player ammo when destroyed.